August 2016 — September 2016

 STOPPING TIME IN THE GREAT BEAR RAINFOREST

 Humans have been keeping time for thousands of years.
-We measure our lives by it — in minutes, hours, days, and weeks.
-Time has infiltrated the soul in unsettling ways: We constantly ask where the time has gone, lament the way time flies, and desperately wish for more time in a day.
+We measure our lives by the minutes, hours, days, and weeks.
+Time has infiltrated the soul in unsettling ways: We constantly ask where the time has gone and lament the way time flies.
 But every so often, one experiences a moment that seems to stop the clock — a moment of bliss, humility, sorrow, or awe so powerful, it reawakens the part of us that has been lulled into numbness by inescapable awareness of the metre ticking down our lives.

 That’s about as philosophical as my writing gets.
-But in all seriousness, the first time I was old enough to appreciate a moment like this, I was fresh out of journalism school at 21, chatting away about Rodgers and Hammerstein musicals in a poda poda in Freetown, Sierra Leone.
+But in all seriousness, the first time I was old enough to appreciate a moment like this, I was fresh out of journalism school at 21, chatting about Rodgers and Hammerstein musicals in a poda poda in Freetown, Sierra Leone.
 The conversation, company, and circumstance were all so extraordinary, so unlikely to ever happen again, it felt like a miracle had fallen into my lap.
 Without warning, mangoes had never tasted sweeter, sunset had never been more crimson, and the flicker of a candle as the generator turned off had never stirred my thoughts so deeply.
 It’s the closest feeling to serenity I know — having a heart so swollen with appreciation for life’s gifts, you forget that it is fleeting.

 Five years later, I measure my life by these moments — the Rodgers and Hammerstein moments — and not in minutes, hours, days, and weeks.
 Now, imagine a place so raw, so utterly wild and beyond our reach, it seems to have escaped the clutches of time:

 Welcome to the Great Bear Rainforest.